Adelinked/Cart/README.md

-# Cart application developed with Next.js React framework
+# Shopping Cart application developed with Next.js React framework

-This project contains the source code of a shopping cart using Redux for global state managemnent.\
+This project contains the source code of a shopping cart using Redux for global state managemnent.

 Here are some screenshots of the application.
 ![App Screenshot](https://i.postimg.cc/Fzf1bfHh/Screenshot-1.png)